“After nourishment, shelter and companionship, stories are the thing we need most in the world.” Philip Pullman

 The Education Endowment Foundation recognises that ‘literacy skills are both general and subject specific’.
 As such, within each of our subject areas; we support and teach students how to read, write and communicate effectively by:

 Every year, students are tested twice so that we have an accurate idea of their reading age.
 This enables teaching staff to set appropriate and challenging tasks and to implement targeted support.
-We use a variety of targeted support programmes to help improve reading ability, such as:
+We use a variety of targeted support programmes to help improve reading ability, such as, Fresh Start & The National Literacy Trust’s Skills Academy

 Each year group has an assigned reading list designed to expose students to texts that they may not normally choose to read.
-This helps to develop their cultural capital and ‘Reading for Betterment’.
+This helps to develop their cultural awareness and vocabulary.

 We are extremely lucky to have a fantastic open-plan library space where students can loan books without charge, choosing from a wide selection of genres and authors.